Video proceedings

 • You are expected to be courteous and respectful of the proceeding and all participants.

-Rules for Witnesses
+Rules for witnesses

 Parties are responsible for providing the Zoom link to their witnesses (if applicable) and informing them that they must join Zoom at the required time to give their evidence.